miguelriemoliveira/RustBot/README.md

 roslaunch rustbot_bringup record_raw.launch
 ```

-After stopping (using <Ctrl>X) the recorder node, the bag file can be found on the desktop, with the date and hour, e.g.,
+After stopping (using Ctrl-X) the recorder node, the bag file can be found on the desktop, with the date and hour, e.g.,
 _sev_2016-11-24-14-48-30.bag_.

 ## <a name="playingbackdata"></a>Playing Back Data